fastasturtle/naive-modules-ninja-generator/README.md

 python3 naive-generator.py --headers /path/to/h-and-cpps --modules /path/to/modules --compiler /path/to/clang [--all-artifacts]
 ```

+The file `build.ninja` is written to the passed source directory.

 Note that it does very simple module dependency scanning and assumes modules should be searched by name in the current directory.

 All produced files are saved to the original directory, `ninja -t clean` should work as expected.